// JSON Document

 • Choose the right partner

-Give everyone a chance to recognize.
-Ensure sure everyone gets the opportunity to give and receive.
+- How can everyone have a chance to be recognized?
+Ensure everyone gets the opportunity to give and receive.
 The criteria for recognition should be very clear, and include all employees and locations, no matter the tenure, level, function, or area.

-Leverage the what, why, and how.
+Communicate the what.
 Communication and training will be crucial parts of starting a recognition program.
 You’ll want employees to be excited about your new recognition program, so good communication and a specific recognition brand is key.
+Give them tangible employee appreciation ideas they can use every day.
 Think about creative employee recognition program names that reflect your organization’s purpose and brand and inspire employees.

-Refresh often.
+Inspire and refresh often.
 Don’t let your program get stale after the first year.
-Introduce new recognition activities, awards, and communication campaigns.
+Introduce new employee recognition ideas, activities, awards, and communication campaigns.
 Keep the energy and excitement of your program up, and recognition top of mind.

 The most important aspect of a recognition program is senior leadership buy-in and commitment.
 Your program will not succeed if executives are not bought into the importance of recognition, encourage your people to recognize, and role model how recognition is done.
 You won’t be able to secure the needed budget and resources for recognition, and your program will become another HR perk instead of a culture-building initiative.

-If building a recognition program seems daunting, find a partner to help you.
+If finding a recognition program software or building a recognition program seems daunting, find a partner to help you.
 Look for an established recognition provider that has proven experience working with companies like yours, in industries like yours.
 Lean on them to provide best practices in program design, awards, communication, training, measurement, and culture consulting.
 Look for a partner with a solution that has long term impact, can grow your recognition initiatives, and is more than just a social wall—someone who can truly help you embed recognition into your workplace culture.

 How to ensure recognition programs succeed: